How to Steal Secrets: Red Sparrow author Jason Matthews

 The author of the book Red Sparrow, from which Francis Lawrence’s movie of the same name was adapted, spoke with Science & Film about the craft of espionage.
 RED SPARROW stars Jennifer Lawrence as Dominika Egorova, a Russian ballerina recruited by a Russian intelligence service that trains people in sexual entrapment.
 Jason Matthews wrote the book Red Sparrow based on his experience serving in the CIA for 33 years; Sparrow Schools existed in Russia in the 1960s and ’70s.
 Matthews was a technical consultant on the screenplay, written by Justin Haythe (A CURE FOR WELLNESS), so that it could accurately reflect CIA techniques and Cold War operations.
-Matthews and Science & Film spoke by phone the week that RED SPARROW was released by 20th Century Fox, on March 6.
+Matthews and Science & Film spoke by phone the week that RED SPARROW was released by 20th Century Fox.

 Jason Matthews: It’s very gratifying.
 My debut novel was picked up by 20th Century Fox, but I also was warned by my literary agent that as the author I could not expect the movie to come out exactly like the book, and I shouldn’t have pride of authorship because a screenplay is quite a lot different than a novel.
 John le Carré famously said that if a book is a cow, a screenplay is a bullion cube.